Code Harness Skill

 force = f_mag * (r_vec / r_mag) # BUG: force is ATTRACTIVE at short range

 5. ABSORB.
-The [CODE FAILURE] shows the critical bug: missing negative sign makes all forces attractive.
-Particles collapse to a point.
-The META-CHECKPOINT requires me to verify signs and conservation BEFORE responding.
+The [CODE FAILURE] shows the critical bug: a missing negative sign makes all forces attractive, so particles collapse to a point.
+The [VERIFICATION] and Suppress: line require me to verify the sign convention and energy conservation BEFORE responding.

 6. EXECUTE.
 Derive force from potential: F = -dU/dr. Verify the sign explicitly.
 Add energy conservation assertions.

-7. CHECKPOINT.
+7. SUPPRESS CHECK / VERIFY.
 Did I verify force signs?
 Did I check conservation?
 Did the simulation produce physically plausible results?
-If any fail → ON_FAILURE escape → reason freely about what went wrong.
+If any fail → revise before responding.

 WALKTHROUGH 3: Security Review